 4.3.2 Transporting the product

 Transport the measuring device to the measuring point in the original packaging.

-Do not remove protection caps.
-They prevent mechanical damage.
+Do not remove protective covers or caps installed on process connections.
+They prevent mechanical damage to the sealing surfaces and contamination in the measuring tube.